LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

 Key RAJA features shown in this exercise are:

-  * ``RAJA::forall`` loop execution template and execution policies
+  * ``RAJA::forall`` kernel execution template and execution policies
   * ``RAJA::TypedRangeSegment`` iteration space construct
   * RAJA atomic add operation and RAJA atomic operation policies

 The example uses an integer array of length 'N' randomly initialized with values in the interval [0, M).
-Each kernel iterates over the array and accumulates the number of occurrences of each value in [0, M) in another array named 'hist'.

 .. literalinclude:: ../../../../exercises/atomic-histogram_solution.cpp
    :start-after: _array_atomic_histogram_start
    :end-before: _array_atomic_histogram_end
    :language: C++

+Each kernel iterates over the array and accumulates the number of occurrences of each value in [0, M) in another array named 'hist'.
 The kernels use atomic operations for the accumulation, which allow one to update a memory location referenced by a specific address in parallel without data races.
 The example shows how to use RAJA portable atomic operations and that they are used similarly for different programming model back-ends.

 .. note:: Each RAJA atomic operation requires an atomic policy type
           parameter that must be compatible with the execution policy for